dingbangchen/dingbangchen/README.md

 ![github](https://img.shields.io/badge/-Computer%20Engineer-blue)
 ![github](https://img.shields.io/badge/Python-Expert-orange)

-- 🔭 I’m currently a Network Enginner at CMI
+- 🔭 I’m currently a QA Engineer at Fortinet!(just got this job weeeeee)
 - 🌱 I’m learning Python and working hard on Leetcode 😁
 - 💬 Ask me about anything relates with Computer or Astronomy 😎
 - 📫 How to reach me: